claudiomenghi/TACK/README.md

 - Matteo Rossi - matteo.rossi@polimi.it
 - Pierluigi San Pietro - pierluigisanpietro@gmail.com

+### Related tool
+- QTLSolver is the ancestor of TACK solving the satisfiability for MITL formulae over signals.
+The active repository is https://github.com/fm-polimi/qtlsolver while the original one with a more comprehensive user wiki is at https://code.google.com/archive/p/qtlsolver/.

 ### Running TACK using docker
 Type the following commands